HYHBalci/ThinkInteractionsTreat/README.md

 # ThinkInteractions
-R scripts and demo's for fitting regression model with linked shrinkage
+R scripts and demo's for fitting a regression model with linked shrinkage